container-storage-interface/spec/spec.md

       // available on a node MAY NOT be expanded via
       // ControllerExpandVolume.
 When a plugin support
       // OFFLINE volume expansion it MUST implement either the
-      // EXPAND_VOLUME controller capability or the EXPAND_VOLUME
+      // EXPAND_VOLUME controller capability or both the EXPAND_VOLUME
-      // node capability or both.
+      // controller capability and the EXPAND_VOLUME node
+      // capability.
       //
       // Example 1: Given a block storage volume type (e.g. Azure Disk)
       //   that does not support expansion of "node-attached" (i.e.